This term our topic is:

 Our Wow Day will take place on Monday 26th April - see dojo for further details.

 Please see Class Dojo for regular updates and further information.

 Welcome to our class page!

-Our PE day will take place on Monday afternoon with a Next Level sport coach and Friday afternoon with Miss Croft.
-Please ensure that your child has their full PE kit in school at all times.
+Year 4 will have PE on both Mondays and Wednesdays.
+Please ensure that your child comes to school dressed in their PE kit.
 Earrings should be removed at home or a letter obtained from the office if ears are newly pierced.

 In Key Stage 2, we ask that the children read to someone at home every day for 5 minutes.
 The reading may consist of a variety of texts; from novels, to recipes, newspapers and even football programmes!
 Remember to sign and comment your child’s reading record in order to received a star stamp.
 Star stamps will be awarded on the chart inside the front cover.
 The more stars you get, the more certificates you get!